 An online master’s degree is not the highest degree you can earn, but it is the highest degree most who go back to school after their bachelor’s degree will earn.
 Most positions don’t require a master’s degree, but it can catch an employer’s eye when you put it on your resume.
 And, in some cases, it really is necessary.
 If you want to move into management or make it to the C-suites in a company, you’re going to want to earn a master’s or a full-fledged MBA.

 An online master’s degree isn’t a long a time commitment as an online bachelor’s; it should only take two years to earn this distinction.
+With an accelerated online master's program, you could potentially complete a master's degree within one year.
 And, you won’t be expected to head back to the dorm rooms either.
 Master’s degrees are mostly offered in time-friendly formats: on the weekends, in the evenings, in an online format.
 Schools know that students looking to earn a master’s are usually already holding a full-time position, so they know they have to make your master’s classes accessible, and that’s exactly what they do.

 Highest Paying Master’s Graduate Careers